basho/basho_docs/source/languages/en/riak/dev/taste-of-riak/object-modeling-golang.md

 let's figure out our bucket and key names.

 The bucket names are straightforward.
 We can use `Users`, `Msgs`, and `Timelines`.
-The key names, however, are a little more tricky.
+The key names, however, are a little trickier.
 In past examples we've used sequential integers, but this presents a problem: we would need a secondary service to hand out these IDs.
 This service could easily be a future bottleneck in the system, so let's use a natural key.